 I repeated this step again for the upper countertop.
 That’s the one with the broken glass in it.
 Being much smaller and lighter, it was easier to maneuver, and required fewer of my tired friends.
 In the next segment you can see the entire project completed.

 As you can see, it’s not too difficult to build your own concrete countertops, and get a professional looking result.
 If all you were after is a solid place to slice, dice, and roll out your pizza dough, mission accomplished.
 Just seal the concrete and enjoy.
-If you are like me and just HAVE to go that one step further, go to the next post to see how it all comes together.
+If you are like me and just HAVE to go that extra step further, go to the next post to see how the finishing touches can make all the difference.